monarch-xyz/m1-vault/ARCHITECTURE.md

 ### 2. Event Handlers

 For each type of event, we have a dedicated handler.
-This is a simple component that will take an event, link to a graph, execute it, and respone according to event type.
+This is a simple component that will take an event, link to a graph, execute it, and respond according to event type.

 - **AdminMessageHandler**: Handles admin commands / questions
 - **UserMessageHandler**: Handles messages from vault depositors